kylesnap/ernest/.github/CONTRIBUTING.md

 *  We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html), for documentation.

 *  We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
    Contributions with test cases included are easier to accept.

++  Some of ernest's can take a long time to run.
+Certain expensive tests can be skipped by setting the `ernest.extended_tests` option.
+This is currently set by `tests/testthat/setup.R`.

 ## Code of Conduct